Hazqeel09/Multimodal-Attention-based-Deep-Learning/README.md

 # --- 3.
 Prepare Input Data for a Single Patient ---

 # a) Raw text data (patient's chief complaint)
-chief_complaint_text = "fever for two days associated with shortness of breath for one week"
+chief_complaint_text = "patient complains of severe chest pain and shortness of breath"

-# b) Load the SentenceTransformer model to create the text embedding
+# b) Use SentenceTransformer (BERT) to create the text embedding
+# In our pipeline we do some preprocessing like mentioned in the paper
-print("\nEncoding chief complaint text...") text_encoder = SentenceTransformer("bert-base-uncased", device=device)
+print("\nEncoding chief complaint text with BERT...") text_encoder = SentenceTransformer("bert-base-uncased", device=device)
 text_embedding = text_encoder.encode(chief_complaint_text, convert_to_numpy=True)